robtimus/json-object-mapper/README.md

 ### Including and excluding JSON properties

 #### @JSONAccessorType
-A class can be annotated with `@JSONAccessorType <ACCESSOR_TYPE>` to change what is automatically included.
+A class can be annotated with `@JSONAccessorType("<ACCESSOR_TYPE>")` to change what is automatically included.
 The following are valid accessor types:
 * `METHOD`: all getters and setters are included, even if they are not public.
 * `PROPERTY`: all properties are included, even if they are not public.
 * `PUBLIC_MEMBER`: all public properties, getters and setters are included.
 * `NONE`: no properties, getters or setters are included unless explicitly included.
 Use this if you want to explicitly include JSON properties.

 #### @JSONProperty
 A single property, getter or setter can be explicitly included by annotating it with `@JSONProperty`, even if it would otherwise be excluded.
+This annotation can take an optional `name` property to override the default property name: `@JSONProperty(name="name")`.

-It can be followed by the JSON property name.
-If no JSON property name is given it is determined as follows:
+If no explicit JSON property name is given it is determined as follows:
 * For properties, the property name.
 * For getters and setters, the getter/setter name with the leading `get`, `is` or `set` prefix and any underscores following it immediately removed, then the first character lowercased.
 If the method name after the prefix is all uppercase it will be considered an acronym and be completely lowercased (e.g. `getURL` => `url`).